-As an example of the forthcoming capabilities that will enable the detection of the \cii LIM signal, we use as a reference set-up the specifics of the Deep Spectroscopic Survey (DSS) that will be conducted with the 6-meter Fred Young Submillimeter Telescope (FYST) located near the top of Cerro Chajnantor at an elevation of 5600-m in the Atacama desert \citep{CCATprime_collab}.
+As an example of the forthcoming capabilities that will enable the detection of the \cii LIM signal, we use the specifics of the Deep Spectroscopic Survey (DSS) as a reference setup.
+This survey will be conducted with the 6-meter Fred Young Submillimeter Telescope (FYST), which is located near the top of Cerro Chajnantor at an elevation of 5600 m in the Atacama desert \citep{CCATprime_collab}.
 We also consider the impact of larger sky coverages and/or higher sensitivities.
-In all cases, we focus on a narrow redshift interval centered around $z\simeq3.6$.
+Moreover, we investigate the effect of changes in the spectral resolving power on the measurement of parameters related to redshift-space distortions.
+In all cases, we focus on a narrow redshift interval centred around $z\simeq3.6$.

-The paper is organized as follows.
-In Sect.~\ref{sec:halomodel}, we outline the halo model for the LIM PS.
-The state of the art on the measurements of the \cii LF at high redshift is summarized in Sect.~\ref{sec:CII_emission} where we also present the analysis of the \textsc{Marigold} simulations and introduce the abundance-matching technique.
-In Sect.~\ref{sec:LIM_powerspectrum}, we present our predictions for the LIM PS and its uncertainty.
-In Sect.~\ref{sec:bayesian_inference_results}, we describe our Bayesian-inference pipeline and present results obtained from the analysis of mock data.
-Eventually, in Sect.~\ref{sec:conclusions}, we summarize our findings.
+The paper is organised as follows.
+In Sect.~\ref{sec:halomodel} we outline the halo model for the LIM PS.
+The current state of measurements of the \cii LF at high redshift is summarised in Sect.~\ref{sec:CII_emission}, where we also present the analysis of the \textsc{Marigold} simulations and introduce the abundance-matching technique.
+In Sect.~\ref{sec:LIM_powerspectrum} we present our predictions for the LIM PS and its uncertainty.
+In Sect.~\ref{sec:bayesian_inference_results} we describe our Bayesian-inference pipeline and present the results we obtained from the analysis of mock data.
+In Sect.~\ref{sec:conclusions} we finally summarise our findings.

 We adopt a flat Friedmann-Lema\^itre-Robertson-Walker cosmological background with dimensionless Hubble constant $h=0.674$ and present-day density parameters $\Omega_\mathrm{m}=0.315$, $\Omega_\mathrm{b}=0.049$, and $\Omega_\Lambda=0.685$ for matter, baryons, and the cosmological constant, respectively.
 The PS of primordial density perturbations is characterised by the spectral index $n_\mathrm{s}=0.965$ and the normalisation factor $\sigma_8=0.811$.
 We compute the linear PS in the standard $\Lambda$CDM scenario with the Code for Anisotropies in the Microwave Background \citep[\texttt{CAMB}\footnote{\url{https://camb.info/}},][]{Lewis+00}.